 (2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
 Therefore, the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's reverse repurchase agreements and cash collateral pledged on the Company's financial derivative liabilities.
 Total financial instruments transferred or pledged as collateral on the Company's reverse repurchase agreements as of December 31, 2018 were \$1.79 billion.
-As of December 31, 2018 total cash collateral on financial derivative liabilities.
-As collateral pledged of \$16.4 million.
+As of December 31, 2018 total cash collateral on financial derivative liabilities excludes excess cash collateral on \$1.64 million.